 Tamm-Horsfall protein

-Tamm-Horsfall protein (THP), also known as uromodulin, is a polymeric glycoprotein which can bind to a variety of surfaces by way of n-linked and o-linked glycans and is encoded by the UMOD gene (Pennica et al. 1987; Kumar and Muchmore 1990; Serafini-Cessi, Malagolini and Cavallone 2003).
-THP is produced in the thick ascending limb of the loop of Henle and is the most abundant protein in human urine.
-Most investigations of THP’s potential role in preventing UTIs focus on E. coli, though the findings may also translate to uropathogenic P. aeruginosa (Figure 1).
-THP binds to E. coli and facilitates its clearance from the urinary tract (Pak et al. 2001).
-Double THP knockout mice were more vulnerable to bladder colonization by type 1 fimbriated E. coli (Bates et al. 2004).
-Similar binding likely occurs to type IV pilli in P. aeruginosa.
-Both latex and silicone catheters removed from 20 patients were found to have bound THP.
-Significantly more THP was found on catheters where bacterial colonization was detected compared to culture negative catheters.
-Silicone and latex catheters with bound THP facilitated binding of E. coli and P. aeruginosa (Raffi et al. 2009) therefore it is possible that catheters prevent THP-mediated elution of uropathogens thereby promoting UTIs.
+Tamm-Horsfall protein (THP), also known as uromodulin, is a polymeric glycoprotein which can bind to a variety of surfaces by n-linked and o-linked glycans and is encoded by the UMOD gene (Pennica et al. 1987; Kumar and Muchmore 1990; Serafini-Cessi, Malagolini and Cavallone 2003).
+THP is produced in the thick ascending limb of the loop of Henle in the kidneys and is the most abundant protein in human urine.
+While most investigations of THP’s potential role in preventing UTIs focus on E. coli, these observations may also translate to other Gram negative uropathogens such as uropathogenic P. aeruginosa, given their overlapping virulence profiles and proposed mechanisms of pathogenicity (Figure 1).
+Studies suggest that bacterial clearance of E. coli from the urinary tract may be mediated by binding of type-1 fimbriae to THP mannose moieties , thus preventing fimbrial adhesion to mannose-rich uroplakin Ia and Ib glycoproteins found in the uroepithelium.
+However the precise molecular interactions between THP and type-1 fimbriae are unclear.(Pak et al. 2001).
+These in vitro observations are further supported by in vivo studies of homozygous THP -/- knockout mice which are more vulnerable to bladder colonization by type 1 fimbriated E. coli (Bates et al. 2004).
+While type 1 fimbriae are not found in P. aeruginosa, other adhesive filaments such as type IV pili, are known to be important regulators of E. coli colonization in mouse-models of UTI and thus their presence in P. aeruginosa may contribute to UTI pathogenesis.
+The identity of the specific bacterial adhesins and host receptors that mediate adhesion of P. aeruginosa to epithelial cells in the urinary tract via Type IV pili are unclear.
+However, P. aeruginosa pili are known to bind to glycolipids expressed in epithelial cells with specificity towards the Galβ1-3GlcNAc and Galβ1-4GlcNAc residues.
+THP has been shown to be an excellent ligand for Galβ1-4GlcNAc active lectins, suggesting that THP may bind directly to type-IV pili and prevent P. aeruginosa adhering to host cells in a similar manner to that shown for type-1 fimbriae, albeit via a different glycoprotein.

+While laboratory studies suggest that THP may have a protective role in preventing UTI, clinical findings in CAUTI patients may refute this evidence.
+Studies of both latex and silicone catheters removed from 20 patients had bound THP, with elevated levels detected on catheters colonized with bacteriacompared to culture negative samples.
+Given that silicone and latex catheters with bound THP facilitated binding of E. coli and P. aeruginosa (Raffi et al. 2009) this raises the possibility that catheters prevent THP-mediated elution of uropathogens thereby promoting UTIs.

-An increase of THP levels from 10 to 50 μg ml-1 in vitro saw a rise in all measured P. aeruginosa virulence factors (protease, elastase, PLC, alginate, pyoverdin, pyochelin) compared to a control grown in the absence of THP.
-An increase from 50 to 70 μg ml-1 saw a significant fall in measured virulence factor levels (Mittal et al. 2006).
-Increased virulence of THP coated (50 μg ml-1) P. aeruginosa (planktonic and biofilm) and decreased killing of the bacteria by macrophages was seen in a mouse model (Harjai et al. 2005).
+The presence of THP at 50 μg ml-1 in vitro resulted in increased P. aeruginosa virulence factor production(protease, elastase, PLC, alginate, pyoverdin, pyochelin) in vitro compared to a control grown in the absence of THP.
+However, a further increase from 50 to 70 μg ml-1 resulted in a significant fall in measured virulence factor production suggesting that the effect is concentration dependent (Mittal et al. 2006).
+An increased renal load of P. aeruginosa was detected when the bacteria were coated with THP along with decreased adherence and killing of the coated bacteria by murine peritoneal macrophages (Harjai et al. 2005).
 In the event that P. aeruginosa manages to colonize the urinary tract (or the kidney where THP is membrane bound), THP could aid P. aeruginosa in evading the host immune system and increasing virulence (Hawthorn, Bruce and Reid 1991).